anastasiia-ria/currency-exchanger/README.md

 ## Description

-Currency Exchanger converts value in USD to the chosen currency.
-A user can type in an amount (in U.S. dollars) and then choose which currency it should be converted to (such as francs, marks, rupees, and so on).
+Currency Exchanger converts currency between all available currency types.
+A user can type in an amount and then choose which currency it should be converted from and to (such as francs, marks, rupees, and so on).

 ## Setup/Installation Requirements